 This document is intended to help guide you, the Master of Public Health (MPH) degree candidate, in selecting and completing the Practicum required by the Program in Public Health.
-It provides clear and concise information on the Practicum experience to guide you, your Faculty Supervisor, and Practicum Preceptor.
+It provides clear and concise information on the Practicum experience to guide you, your Practicum Faculty Advisor (PFA), and Practicum Preceptor.

 The Practicum is an essential part of the Program in Public Health curriculum and is intended to provide hands-on experience in the field of public health.
 The Practicum aims to provide you with opportunities to apply and test public health concepts and theories in practical settings and improve your learning related to the Program's public health competencies.
-The Practicum typically accounts for 3 academic credits, but may account for more than that amount in some situations.
+The Practicum accounts for 3 academic credits.

 The Practicum must be conducted in partnership with an agency or organization (hereafter 'the Practicum Organization') that is providing a public health service, in the broad sense of public health.
-The Practicum Organization may be a public health department or a non-governmental agency.
+For example, the Practicum Organization may be a public health department or a non-governmental agency.
 The Practicum process is overseen by the MPH Practicum Coordinator, who ensures that all requirements of the Practicum are met.
-For the purpose of the practicum, it is required that you develop a supervisory team, which will help you define, plan, and implement the Practicum.
-The team consists of a Faculty Supervisor, who is a Core Public Health Faculty member, and a Preceptor, who works in the Practicum Organization.
+For the purpose of the Practicum, it is required that you develop a supervisory team, which will help you define, plan, and implement the Practicum.
+The team consists of a Practicum Faculty Advisor, who is a Core Public Health Faculty member, and a Preceptor, who works in the Practicum Organization.